Seafood Trends - June 14, 2019

 (BLUE & RED, PASTEURIZED):

-All in all, this is a very sloppy market.
-We are seeing deals from certain suppliers to move off inventory.
-There seems to be an imbalance in movement and pricing.
+The market is showing an imbalance in movement and pricing.
 Inventory seems to be in good shape overall.
-As the summer demand starts to kick in over the coming weeks, we do think things will stabilize.
+As the summer demand starts to kick in over the coming weeks, this should stabilize the market.

 Mexico Blue Crab season is beginning to slow, as is common this time of year.
 Pricing is stable and supply is very good.